Expath wins court case: Victory for Italy impatriate tax clients

 This scheme provides a lower tax base on income, allowing recipients to pay less tax.
 This preferential taxtreatment is designed to make Italy more attractive to skilled workersfrom abroad.

-Challenges & Our client's defence
+Challenges & Our Client's Defence

-Recently, Agenzia delle Entrate (the Italian tax authority) attempted to restrict access to this scheme.
+Agenzia delle Entrate (the Italian tax authority) recently attempted to restrict access to this scheme.
 They used criteria not specified by law to deny tax refunds to impatriates.

 Expath vigorously defended its client, highlighting two key points:

-- Absence of legal basis for the restrictive interpretation:
+- Absence of legal basis for the restrictive interpretation:Â

-- Demonstration of the causal link:
+- Demonstration of the causal link:Â

-Despite the absence of this requirement in the law, we pointed out thatthe causal link between the move to Italy and the start of employmentwas nevertheless present in the client’s case.
-The client, an engineeringBA graduate, had moved to Italy with the explicit aim of findingemployment appropriate to his skills.
-The time elapsed between themove and the start of work was justified as a necessary period to learnthe Italian language (as shown by his attendance of Italian coursesthroughout 2018) and specialise through an academic course (as shownby his attendance of an MA course at university), making the client fullyeligible for the impatriate scheme.
+Despite the absence of this requirement in the law, we pointed out that the causal link between the move to Italy and the start of employment was nevertheless present in the client’s case.
+The client, an engineering BA graduate, had moved to Italy to find employment appropriate to his skills.
+The gap between the move and starting work was justified by the need to learn Italian (evidenced by his 2018 language courses) and specialize through an MA program, making him fully eligible for the impatriate scheme.

 Conclusion